The International Arbitration Review: Luxembourg

 i Structure of the law

-The legislation on arbitration proceedings in Luxembourg can be found in Articles 1224 to 1251 of the New Civil Code of Procedure (NCPC).
+The legislation on arbitration proceedings in Luxembourg can be found in Articles 1224 to 1251 of the New Code of Civil Procedure (NCPC).
 These provisions apply for domestic or international arbitration in commercial or civil matters.

 Under Luxembourg law, the parties are free to choose the rules applicable to their arbitration.
 They may decide to settle disputes through arbitration by using the rules of the Arbitration Centre of the Luxembourg Chamber of Commerce or of any another institution such as the International Chamber of Commerce (ICC), the Belgian Centre for Arbitration and Mediation or the German Arbitration Institute.